 - Just the video - You can embed your video with a short description to create a blog post that is a vlog post.

-In the page below which shows a blog post from the US Tire Manufacturers Association, the blog which describes how a tire is made has a YouTube video of the same topic embedded within it.
+The page below which shows a blog post from the US Tire Manufacturers Association, the blog which describes how a tire is made, and has a YouTube video of the same topic embedded within it.
 The video describes all that is written in the blog and more.

 - GIFs- You can use GIFs instead of static filler images to make your blog look fun.
 This doesn’t suit all types of content, so use it wisely.
 Buzzfeed articles generally tend to be filled with quirky GIFs.
 See for instance this article with two GIFs before the main content even begins.

-- Repurposing-You can take your old blogs, update them, and use them as content for your videos, then link them in your blog.
-Likewise, you can take your old video content and turn it into a blog post and include links to your original video.
+- Repurposing-You can take your old blogs, update them, and use them as content for your videos, then link them to your blog.
+Likewise, you can take your old video content and turn it into a blog post, and include links to your original video.

 Best Practices For Videos On Your Blog

 - Pay attention to image sizes and resolutions.
 The quality of your video greatly matters in a blog.
-Poor quality is an immediate turnoff and messes with the entire reader experience.
+Poor quality is an immediate turnoff and messes with the entire reading experience.

-- Even if a video is the centre of your blog post, always provide textual context.
+- Even if a video is the center of your blog post, always provide textual context.
 You need to let your visitors know what they are watching before asking them to watch.

 3) Landing Pages

-A 2018 study revealed that 76% of the top landing pages were home pages.
-If you are looking to maximize your conversion rates, that is not the way to do things.
-Homepages and landing pages serve different purposes- the former is meant to welcome visitors and tell them what your business is about, the latter is for the specific purpose of conversion.
+Homepages and landing pages serve different purposes- the former is meant to welcome visitors and tell them what your business is about, and the latter is for the specific purpose of conversion.
 And the videos used here must be tailored to suit the specific purpose of landing pages.